There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 Lots of families do this hike but it may take a little cajoling (read bribing) in places to keep the kids going.

-Lake Minnewanka – Aylmer Pass hike
+Lake Minnewanka – Aylmer Lookout hike

 C Level Cirque Hike

 The length of the hike to C Level Cirque will vary depending on where you can park.
-Until mid-April a section of the loop road near Lake Minnewanka is closed to cars so you have to start the hike at the Lake Minnewanka parking lot (in Banff National Park) and that adds 4.6 kilometres.
+Until mid-April a section of the loop road near Lake Minnewanka is closed to cars so you have to start the hike at the Lake Minnewanka parking lot (in Banff National Park) and that adds 4.6 km.
 If the road is open, park at the Upper Bankhead Picnic Area.

 The C Level Cirque hike is one I’d only recommend in early season as once the snow is gone there are more interesting hikes to do.